andre-caldas/FreeCAD/src/Base/Accessor/README.md

 ## The path

-The referenced objects have an `Accessor::NameAndTag name_and_tag`.
+The referenced objects have an `Accessor::NameAndUuid name_and_uuid`.
 This gives to each of them a unique id (we use `boost::uuid` by now).
 And it can also have an optional *name*.
-By the way... this optional name cannot "look like" a *tag*.
+By the way... this optional name cannot "look like" a *uuid*.

-A *path* is basically a *(probably chainable) root object* and a sequence of strings (*names* or *tags*) that identifies a chain of objects.
+A *path* is basically a *(probably chainable) root object* and a sequence of strings (*names* or *uuids*) that identifies a chain of objects.
 But the *path* can be longer than that!
 When we reach the last `Accessor::ReferencedObject` in the chain, the remaining part of the *path* identifies the variable this `ReferencedObject` exports.